ImZackAdams/nyx-local/README.md

 Connects directly to the blockchain for transaction broadcasting.
 View source to understand it.
 Fork it.
 Modify it.
 Make it better.
 Make it Worse.

-Your browser is the runtime.
+The browser is the runtime.
 The filesystem is your storage.
-The blockchain is your settlement layer.
+The blockchain is your server.
 We already had distributed computing.
 We just called it the web.